KDNK

 KDNK is a community access radio station with studios in Carbondale, Colorado.

 The main transmitter broadcasts at 88.1 FM from Sunlight Mountain near Glenwood Springs.
 It broadcasts a format of music and local news in western Colorado in the United States.
-The station serves Carbondale, Aspen, Glenwood Springs, and other parts of the Roaring Fork Valley and beyond through its main transmitter and a series of mountain-top translators stretching from the Crystal Valley to Leadville.
+The station serves Carbondale, Aspen, Glenwood Springs, and other parts of the Roaring Fork Valley through its main transmitter and a series of mountain-top translators stretching from the Crystal Valley to Leadville.

 The station is owned by Carbondale Community Access Radio, Inc., a 501(c)(3) non-profit.

 Station history

 The original idea for KDNK came from Lee Swidler, who placed an ad in the local newspapers looking for volunteers to help start a community radio station.
 Among the first to volunteer were Bruce Stolbach, Bill Phillips, Brian Vancil, Jim Groh, Brenda Jochems, Pat Noel, Wick Moses, and Marple Lewis, who met in Swidler's locksmith shop at night to plan their strategy.
 Using an NTIA grant and money pledged by local residents, KDNK took to the air on April 15, 1983.
 Today, the station has a small paid staff, roughly 100 volunteer program hosts, and a board of directors elected by its membership.